apache/beam/beam-site/contribute/contribution-guide.md

 	File
 	-> Import...
 	-> Existing Maven Projects
-	-> Browse to the directory you cloned into and select incubator-beam -> make sure all beam projects are selected
+	-> Browse to the directory you cloned into and select "beam" -> make sure all beam projects are selected
 	-> Finalize